 For the Level 1 program, street shoes are perfect.
 But you may find it challenging to use running shoes or sandals because you won’t be able to turn very easily in them.
 Crepe-style rubber soles may also present problems for the same reason.
 Normal dress shoes are best.
 Please do not wear shoes that could leave marks on the floor.

-For the Level 2 program, you can certainly wear street shoes, but you may find it easier to dance the new steps wearing actual dance shoes.
+For the Intermediate program or private lessons, you can certainly wear street shoes, but you may find it easier to dance the new steps wearing actual dance shoes.
 These have a suede bottom so that they glide easily on the floor.
 This makes turns more comfortable, and they’re quieter as well.
 We’ll be happy to direct you to merchants where you can buy dance shoes.
 Just ask!

-If you want to know where to buy dance shoes, ask your area coordinator or instructors.
-Just use our convenient online feedback form.
+If you want to know where to buy dance shoes, just ask.
+You can use our convenient online feedback form.

 Wear whatever you’re comfortable in.
 We recommend that you wear something that makes you feel good.
 After all, you don’t want to be dancing while being self-conscious about something besides your dance steps!
 Be respectful of others by dressing appropriately for a class setting.

-In the Level 2 and 3 classes, ladies will find that wearing dresses or skirts will help them (and the instructors) with proper technique in the use of leg actions.
+In the Intermediate classes and for private lessons, ladies may find that wearing dresses or skirts will help them (and the instructors) with proper technique in the use of leg actions.

 No. Some dance schools make a practice of asking partners to switch regularly throughout the class.
 We don’t, as this can be uncomfortable for couples.
-In one of the Level 1 classes we ask partners switch momentarily as a lead/follow exercise, but it only takes a few minutes and it’s a lot of fun!
-Except for that one instance, partners stay together for the duration of each class.
+Every once in a while we may ask partners to switch momentarily for the purpose of a lead/follow exercise, but it only takes a few minutes and it’s a lot of fun!
+In all our classes, partners stay together for the duration of each class.

 We recommend that you stay at your current level until you’re comfortable with the steps.
 Since the program repeats, it’s easy to tell when you feel that you can do the steps competently enough.
 At that point, it’s time to move up to the next level.
 If you’re still trying to remember the steps you’re learning now, moving up will only add to your confusion and you’ll find it frustrating and discouraging.
 Many people repeat each level several times before moving to the next level.
 That’s normal, and it’s the best way to learn.